srgio-es/teamcenter-mcp-server/memory-bank/productContext.md

    - `teamcenter://search/{query}` - Search for items

 3. **Tool Usage**: Users can perform actions in Teamcenter through Claude using the `use_mcp_tool` command with tools like:
-   - `search_items` - Search for items with optional filtering
+   - `search_items` - Search for items with optional filtering // NOT WORKING
-   - `get_item` - Retrieve detailed information about an item
+   - `get_item` - Retrieve detailed information about an item // NOT WORKING
-   - `create_item` - Create a new item in Teamcenter
+   - `create_item` - Create a new item in Teamcenter  // NOT WORKING
-   - `update_item` - Update properties of an existing item
+   - `update_item` - Update properties of an existing item  // NOT WORKING
-   - `get_item_types` - List available item types
+   - `get_item_types` - List available item types  // NOT WORKING

 4. **Results Presentation**: Claude presents the results in a user-friendly format, explaining the data and offering suggestions for next steps.